jmcconde/personal-notes-app-client/README.md

 ## Description
 Frontend of a personal notes web app, built with React and Node.js.
 Allows for user authentication using Google OAuth and Firebase.
-Makes requests to the backend server of the app using HTTP GET, POST and PUT methods.
+Makes requests to the backend server of the app using HTTP GET, POST, PUT and DELETE methods.
 Users are allowed to create, edit and delete personal notes.

 ## Screenshots